luapower/luapower-all/nw.md

 Get/set the anchors: they can be any combination of 'ltrb' characters representing left, top, right and bottom anchors respectively.

-Anchors are a simple but very effective way of doing stitched layouting.
+Anchors are a simple but effective way of doing stitched layouting.
 This is how they work: there's four possible anchors which you can set, one for each side of the view.
 Setting an anchor on one side fixates the distance between that side and the same side of the window